DevTk.AI

 • Google now includes Gemini 3.5 Flash ($1.50/$9, $0.15 cached input), Gemini 3.1 Pro ($2.00/$12 in this table), Gemini 3.1 Flash-Lite, and the Gemini 2.5 line.
 Note that current Gemini 2.5 Flash standard pricing is $0.30/$2.50, not the older $0.15/$0.60 estimate.

-• xAI now centers its API lineup on Grok 4 and Grok 4 Fast rather than Grok 3 as the current anchor.
+• xAI now centers its API lineup on Grok 4.3 and the coding-focused Grok Build 0.1.

 • DeepSeek shifted the price floor with V4 Flash and V4 Pro.
 V4 Flash is $0.14/M cache-miss input, $0.0028/M cached input, and $0.28/M output, making cache-heavy agent workloads dramatically cheaper than old V3.2 estimates.